 - a stock trader may project a stock bounce based on a 30-day moving average.

-Different academic communities (e.g., Natural Sciences, Social Science, Humanities, Arts) have unique ideas about how to conduct primary research.
+Different academic communities (e.g., Natural Sciences, Social Science, Humanities, Arts) have unique ideas about how to conduct empirical research.
 Professionals in the workplace — e.g., geologists, anthropologists, biologists — use entirely different tools to gather and interpret data.
 Being credentialed in a particular discipline or profession is tied to mastery of unique methodological practices.

-Across disciplines, however, Empiricists share a number of operating assumptions: Empiricists
+Across disciplines, however, empiricists share a number of operating assumptions: Empiricists

 - develop a research plan prior to engaging in research.